-a) Check and describe the option that best identifies the Lead Agency's policies and procedures regarding the graduated phase-out of assistance.
-N/A - The Lead Agency sets its initial eligibility threshold at 85 percent of SMI and, therefore, is not required to provide a graduated phase-out period.
-N/A - The Lead Agency sets its exit eligibility threshold at 85 percent of SMI and, therefore, is not required to provide a graduated phase-out period.
-The Lead Agency sets the second tier of eligibility at 85 percent of SMI.
-Describe the policies and procedures.
-Provide the citation for this policy or procedure.
-The Lead Agency sets the second tier of eligibility at an amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold.
-Provide the second tier of eligibility for a family of three.
-Describe how the second eligibility threshold: i.
-Takes into account the typical household budget of a low-income family: ii.
-Is sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability: iii.
-Reasonably allows a family to continue accessing child care services without unnecessary disruption: iv Provide the citation for this policy or procedure:
+procedures regarding the graduated phase-out of assistance.
+N/A-The Lead Agency sets its initial eligibility level at 85 percent of SMI and, therefore is not required to provide a graduated phase-out period.
+The Lead Agency sets the second eligibility threshold at 85 percent of SMI.
+Describe the policies and procedures Provide the citation for this policy or procedure X The Lead Agency sets the second eligibility threshold at an amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold.